-Conversely, given a 3-coloured quadrangulation such that the root edge is oriented from 0 to 1, one can {directly reconstruct} an Eulerian orientation of the dual quartic map using the rule of Figure~\ref{fig:duality}.
+Conversely, given a 3-coloured quadrangulation such that the root edge is oriented from 0 to 1, all faces must be of one of the types shown in Figure~\ref{fig:two_vertex_types}, and one can directly reconstruct an Eulerian orientation of the dual quartic map using the rule of Figure~\ref{fig:duality}.
 Then the associated labelled quadrangulation projects on the coloured quadrangulation modulo 3.
 Hence 4-valent Eulerian orientations with $n$ vertices are in bijection with 3-coloured quadrangulations with $n$ faces (with the root edge oriented from 0 to 1), as claimed below Theorem~\ref{thm:4}.
 This correspondence between Eulerian orientations of a planar quartic graph and 3-colourings of its dual has been known for a long time.
 In the more general, non-planar case, the number of Eulerian orientations of a 4-valent graph is given by the value of its \emm Tutte polynomial, at the point $(0,-2)$, with no interpretation in terms of colourings~\cite[Sec.~3.6]{welsh-book}.